MarioLisbona/CA-T3A2-part-B-README/README.md

 Postman Testing: [Click Here](docs/testing-postman.md)

 Font-end testing: Automated testing to check that the correct structure and output is present on the PreviewCard component.
 Automated testing for conditional rendering of the username in the navbar is done in a second test.
 A third test checks that the links in the footer are displayed and that when they are clicked they route to the correct component.
 [Click Here](https://github.com/MarioLisbona/CA-T3A2-B-travelers-forum-client/tree/main/tests)

+Back0end testing: Automated tests were written to test a variety of controllers, middleware and routes as an integrated process in two common workflows; Member login, post creation, edit and delete and member login, comment creation, edit and delete.
+Unit tests were also written to cover functionality and validation of various post, comment and auth routes.
+[Click Here](https://github.com/CallumRowston/CA-T3A2-B-travelers-forum-server/tree/main/tests)

+## Trello Screenshots